sedol1339/files/abstracts.md

 Power, A., Burda, Y., Edwards, H., Babuschkin, I., & Misra, V. (2022).
 Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets. arXiv, 2201.02177.
 Retrieved from https://arxiv.org/abs/2201.02177v1

+    - The datasets we consider are binary operation tables of the form a ◦ b = c where a, b, c are discrete symbols
+    - Training NN on a proper subset of all possible equations amounts to filling in the blanks of the binary op table
+    - We show that NNs are capable of generalizing to the empty slots in a variety of binary op tables
+    - Long after severely overfitting, validation accuracy sometimes suddenly begins to increase from chance level toward perfect generalization.
+We call this phenomenon ‘grokking’

 Rangwani, H., Aithal, S. K., Mishra, M., & Babu, R. V. (2022).
 Escaping Saddle Points for Effective Generalization on Class-Imbalanced Data. arXiv, 2212.13827.
 Retrieved from https://arxiv.org/abs/2212.13827v1

 Ramesh, A., Kirsch, L., van Steenkiste, S., & Schmidhuber, J. (2022).
 Exploring through Random Curiosity with General Value Functions. arXiv, 2211.10282.
 Retrieved from https://arxiv.org/abs/2211.10282v1

 Rissanen, S., Heinonen, M., & Solin, A. (2022).
 Generative Modelling With Inverse Heat Dissipation. arXiv, 2206.13397.
 Retrieved from https://arxiv.org/abs/2206.13397v7

+    - Inspired by coarse-to-fine modelling, we propose an inverse heat dissipation model (IHDM) (fig. 2) that generates images through stochastically reversing the heat equation, a PDE that locally erases fine-scale information when run over the 2D plane of the image
+    - The intuition is that as the original image information content is erased in the forward process, a corresponding stochastic reverse process produces multiple plausible reconstructions, defining a generative model
+    - Our model shows emergent properties not seen in standard diffusion models, such as disentanglement of overall colour and shape in images
+    - Spectral analysis reveals an implicit coarse-to-fine inductive bias

 Ramstead, M. J. D., Sakthivadivel, D. A. R., Heins, C., Koudahl, M., Millidge, B., Da Costa, L., ...Friston, K. J. (2022).
 On Bayesian Mechanics: A Physics of and by Beliefs. arXiv, 2205.11543.
 Retrieved from https://arxiv.org/abs/2205.11543v4